Skip to main content

 Connect Slack

-Devin posts the changelog to Slack and opens a PR against your docs repo, so you’ll need the Slack integration connected.Go to Settings > Integrations > Slack and connect your workspace.
+Devin posts the changelog to Slack and opens a PR against your docs repo, so you’ll need the Slack integration connected.Go to Settings > Connections > Slack and connect your workspace.
 Devin will be able to post messages to any channel it’s invited to.
 Add Devin to the channel you want changelogs posted in (e.g., #releases).
 See the Slack integration guide for details.

 2